 The Presidential (Jean Gabriel Monnet) Suite comes with a kitchen, dining room and living room, as well as butler service to keep even the most demanding ankle-biter happy.

-The brilliant kids club is open every Saturday and Sunday from 11am to 5pm with a dedicated nanny who has a whole host of fun activities up her sleeve.
+The brilliant kids club is open every Saturday and Sunday from 11am to 5pm during the summer season.
+There's also a dedicated nanny who has a whole host of fun activities up her sleeve; although 48 hours notice is needed.

 Borrow bikes to explore the local area, or take a short drive to several family-favourites nearby.
 Head for the Paléosite de Saint-Cesaire for archaeological intrigue and a ten-hectare park, Les ânes de la Rêverie for donkey walks and horse riding, or Cep Enchante for fun and games in a vineyard.
 And for water sports lovers, you can canoe or paddle board to your heart's content on the Charente river, just ten minutes' walk from the hotel.